GunioRobot/PharosPHP/README.md

 By default, the Router class maps URLs to a controller, action, and associated parameters.

+For example, the URL

+> /posts/mark-as-favorite/param1/param2/param3/

-For example, the URL "/posts/mark-as-favorite/param1/param2/param3/" would be map to /controllers/PostsController/, calling markAsFavorite($param1, $param2, $param3).
+would be map to

+> /application/controllers/PostsController.php

+and all the following method

+	class PostsController extends Controller {

+		public function markAsFavorite($param1, $param2, $param3) {
+			// do something exciting
+		}

+	}

 The following examples would be placed in the *application.yml* configuration file under *routes.connections* to enable custom routing.